 If you think a lawyer’s advice is expensive, just wait until you start dealing with a lender unrepresented…

-Had Mrs Osiris spoken with a lawyer, she could have avoided the above nightmare scenario altogether walking away scot free with at least €100,000 in her pocket.
-She should have sought legal council when her tenants first started falling into arrears.
+Had Mrs Osiris spoken with a lawyer, she could have avoided summoning the above nightmare scenario altogether walking away scot free with at least €100,000 in her pocket.
+She should have sought legal council when the messenger first notified her that her tenants had started to fall into arrears.

 "Dura lex, sed lex."

-Roman civil law maxim meaning that, however regrettable the outcome of a legal matter, the law must be upheld.
+Draconian Roman civil law scholar maxim meaning that, however regrettable the outcome of a legal matter, the law must be upheld.

 Larraín Nesbitt Lawyers, small on fees, big on service.

 Larraín Nesbitt Lawyers is a law firm specialized in taxation, conveyancing, inheritance, and litigation.
 We will be very pleased to discuss your matter with you.
 You can contact us by e-mail at email@example.com, by telephone on (+34) 952 19 22 88 or by completing our contact form.